-Our marriage is a training ground.
-In it we are helping prepare one another for partners we eventually will have.
-It is our agreement.
-Our latest indicator our relationship is working is how we came to having an open relationship without any stress, struggle or pain.
+Our marriage was a training ground.
+In it we were helping prepare one another for partners we eventually will have.
+It was our agreement.

 If you’re trans-attracted or transamorous, married or not, you can’t love the object of your affection until you first love yourself.
 Especially if you’re married.
 A lot of transamorous men are married to cis-gender women.
 There is nothing wrong in that.